Helping Johnny Make Sense of Privacy Policies with LLMs: Results

-Yet, the tool triggered an emotional response and fostered curiosity among participants.
-P1 noted, \textit{\enquote{a sad face like that does something to me emotionally}} and \textit{\enquote{I would use it because it interested me. [...]
-Looking at privacy policies has never been relevant in my life before, even though that's actually a bit stupid.
-And I think I first need to become more aware that data protection is actually important and that websites have different levels of privacy policies}}.
-PRISMe motivated exploration: \textit{\enquote{It was interesting, so I always wanted to try more}} (P15).
-Participants also expressed a strong interest in using the extension in their daily lives: \textit{\enquote{If it was available, I think I would directly install it}} (P21), \textit{\enquote{I think it would be great progress if this became standard practice}} (P20).

-While participants admitted they were rather unwilling to change behavior due to existing habitualized behavior and inconvenience of a change (P1, P4, P5, P6, P10, P18) and note that decision-making also depends on other (to them more important) factors depending on the context (P3, P8, P11, P12, P14, P16, P20, P22), they also highlighted professional use cases for the tool, such as in data protection training (P18), for improving website privacy practices (P20), documentation (P20), and assessing potential business partners (P6, P22).
+While participants see challenges in changing habits (P1, P4, P5, P6, P10, P18) and deem privacy-unrelated factors (more) important (P3, P8, P11, P12, P14, P16, P20, P22), they also expressed a strong interest in using the extension in their daily lives: \textit{\enquote{If it was available, I think I would directly install it}} (P21), \textit{\enquote{I think it would be great progress if this became standard practice}} (P20).
+Some highlighted professional applications beyond private use, such as data protection training (P18), improving website practices (P20), documentation (P20), and assessing business partners (P6, P22).